MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > Until step 4 is performed for a AAD user will experience failure behavior mentioned below in “disconnected” environments.

 ### New device restriction policies for HoloLens 2
+- Allows users to manage specific device management policies such as blocking adding or removing provisioning packages.

 Newly enabled policies that allow for more management options of HoloLens 2 devices.
 - [AllowAddProvisioningPackage](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-security#security-allowaddprovisioningpackage)
 - [AllowRemoveProvisioningPackage](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-security#security-allowremoveprovisioningpackage)